vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 14.1 `SequenceProgram`

 `SequenceProgram` is an immutable parsed source program, not a live player.
 It owns driver profile/configuration and tracks of `SourceCommand` records.
-Every compiled command has an opcode, named source operands, stored decode flow, its source address/range, an annotation ID, positional executable values, and an automatically assigned executor slot.
+Every compiled command has an opcode, named source operands, stored decode flow, its source address/range, an annotation ID, and an ordered list of typed executable actions.

 The stored flow lets walkers and validators inspect control flow without executing format code.
 Named operands serve source presentation and analysis; playback consumes positional executable values and performs no string lookup.
 A format profile belongs to this program value, so one registered executor family can handle every version of the driver.